US home prices rise at slowest pace in nearly a year

-WASHINGTON (AP) — U.S. home prices rose in July at the slowest pace in 10 months as home sales have stumbled amid higher mortgage rates.
+WASHINGTON (AP) — U.S. home prices rose in July at the slowest pace in 10 months as climbing mortgage rates become a more significant factor for a growing number of prospective buyers.

-The S&P CoreLogic Case-Shiller 20-city home price index increased 5.9 percent in July compared with a year earlier, down from a 6.4 percent annual gain in July.
+The S&P CoreLogic Case-Shiller 20-city home price index increased 5.9 percent in July compared with a year earlier, down from a 6.4 percent annual gain the previous month.

 Home prices are rising at twice the rate of wages, which has likely contributed to a cooling in the market this year.
 Sales of existing homes have dropped 1.5 percent in the past 12 months.
 Mortgage rates last week reached their highest level since May.